futbolpal/gitea-agents/.kilocode/rules/product.md

 - GITEA_REPOS - comma-delimited list of repositories to monitor (e.g., "owner/repo1,owner/repo2")
 - POLLING_FREQUENCY - frequency in seconds for checking issues and PR comments (default: 60)
 - ISSUE_LABEL_RESERVE - label applied to issues being worked on by a subagent (e.g., "agent-working")
-- ISSUE_LABEL_ACCEPTANCE - the label applied to issues where the work has been done but the owner should review.